So3krates: Equivariant attention for interactions on arbitrary length-scales in molecular systems: Abstract

 \section{Abstract}

 The application of machine learning methods in quantum chemistry has enabled the study of numerous chemical phenomena, which are computationally intractable with traditional \textit{ab-initio} methods.
 However, some quantum mechanical properties of molecules and materials depend on non-local electronic effects, which are often neglected due to the difficulty of modeling them efficiently.
 This work proposes a modified attention mechanism adapted to the underlying physics, which allows to recover the relevant non-local effects.
 Namely, we introduce \textit{spherical harmonic coordinates} (SPHCs) to reflect higher-order geometric information for each atom in a molecule, enabling a non-local formulation of attention in the SPHC space.
-Our proposed model \textsc{So3krates} -- a self-attention based message passing neural network -- uncouples geometric information from atomic features, making them independently amenable to attention mechanisms.
+Our proposed model \textsc{So3krates}\footnote{\url{https://github.com/thorben-frank/mlff}} -- a self-attention based message passing neural network -- uncouples geometric information from atomic features, making them independently amenable to attention mechanisms.
+Thereby we construct \textit{spherical filters}, which extend the concept of continuous filters in Euclidean space to SPHC space and serve as foundation for a \textit{spherical self-attention} mechanism.
 We show that in contrast to other published methods, \textsc{So3krates} is able to describe non-local quantum mechanical effects over arbitrary length scales.
 Further, we find evidence that the inclusion of higher-order geometric correlations increases data efficiency and improves generalization. \textsc{So3krates} matches or exceeds state-of-the-art performance on popular benchmarks, notably, requiring a significantly lower number of parameters (0.25--0.4x) while at the same time giving a substantial speedup (6--14x for training and 2--11x for inference) compared to other models.